 Travel Less to Win the War

+The need for increased war production, with many defense plants working around the clock, led to transportation capacity bottlenecks across the country.
 Moving staggering amounts of material and workers across town and across the country in a time of shortages required greatly increased efficiency along with the sacrifice of long held habits, especially related to the use of cars.
 Officials decided to whittle away at the problem from a number of angles.
 Some solutions included ride sharing, staggered work hours, and pleas to limit far-flung vacations.

 Factors Contributing to the Problem

 Several factors contributed to limit the potential of several transportation modes, particularly the nearly 30 million passenger cars in the country.
 Americans fell in love with their cars in the decades before World War II as people embraced the freedom to go anywhere anytime they chose.
 This growing dependency on the automobile caused many streetcar and trolley lines to fall into disrepair or close as William Crawford, director of the Oregon Economic Council, recounted: "Mass-transportation was then a very sick industry, crying out for business."
 Many of these lines would require significant effort to rehabilitate.Footnote

 Oregon's War Transportation Board noted in 1942 that "mass transportation companies simply do not have sufficient rolling stock to take care of the increased traffic" in part because "there were approximately 5,000 undelivered transit vehicles on order."
 Production restrictions, while later eased, were the culprit.Footnote